Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 You can override default permissions explicitly when creating files:

-process.umask() reads or sets the process umask, but changing it affects every file your process creates afterward.
-It's a global setting - there's no per-operation umask.
-Prefer setting mode explicitly per-file instead.
-And if you do read the umask with process.umask(), be aware that calling it with no arguments is actually thread-unsafe.
-Internally, Node calls the C umask(0) to read the value (which temporarily sets the mask to 0), then immediately restores it.
-That tiny window where the mask is 0 can race with file-creation operations on worker threads, producing files with unexpected permissions.
-This is why Node.js deprecated the no-argument form (DEP0139).
+process.umask() reads or sets the process umask, but changing it affects every file the process creates afterward.
+There is no per-operation umask, so application code is usually better off setting mode explicitly for the file being created.
+Reading the umask with process.umask() also has a trap: the no-argument form is thread-unsafe.
+Internally, Node calls the C umask(0) to read the value, which temporarily sets the mask to 0, then immediately restores it.
+That small window can race with file creation on worker threads and produce files with unexpected permissions.
+This is why Node deprecated the no-argument form (DEP0139).

 Changing Permissions

-fs.chmodSync('./deploy.sh', 0o755);After this, deploy.sh has rwxr-xr-x.
-Owner can read, write, execute.
-Everyone else can read and execute.
-On Unix, execute permission is what makes a script runnable - there's no .exe convention like Windows.
-You write a script, you chmod +x it, and the kernel lets you run it.
+fs.chmodSync('./deploy.sh', 0o755);After this call, deploy.sh has rwxr-xr-x.
+The owner can read, write, and execute it, while everyone else can read and execute it.
+On Unix, that execute permission is what makes a script runnable; there is no .exe convention like Windows.
+You write the script, set the execute bit, and the kernel allows it to run.

-Only the file's owner (or root) can change permissions.
-If your Node process doesn't own the file, fs.chmod() throws EPERM.
-This is a hard kernel restriction, not something Node enforces.
+The kernel still controls who can make that change.
+Only the file's owner, or root, can change permissions.
+If your process does not own the file, fs.chmod() fails with EPERM.
+This is a kernel restriction, not a rule implemented in JavaScript.

 fs.chmod('./config.json', 0o644, (err) => {